anniehedgpeth/anniehedgpeth.github.io/_drafts/2016-10-05-inspec-basics-9.markdown

 We're not going to be able to run this as a `kitchen verify`, though, because I don't know of a way to do that and call the attributes in the `.kitchen.yml` of the cookbook.

 Instead, we're going to run the `inspec exec` command.
-Remember that our username and password for vagrant is vagrant, and we're going to use this ssh for each node.
+Remember that our username and password for vagrant is vagrant, and we're going to use this to ssh into each node.

 <img src='/assets/article_images/2016-10-05-inspec-basics-9/attributes-3.png' style='display: block; margin-left: auto; margin-right: auto; padding-top: 40px' />

+So on your command line from your profile's directory, run:

 ```
 $ inspec exec practice-inspec.rb -t ssh://client@127.0.0.1:2222 -i ~/.ssh/id_rsa --password=vagrant